lvlivingston/bamabargainbarn/readme.md

 ---
 ### **Tech Stack**
-A responsive eCommerce web application hosted on Heroku utilizing Django with Python, React, PostgreSQL, HTML, CSS, and the payments API from Stripe
+The project will be a responsive eCommerce web application hosted on Heroku utilizing Django with Python, React, PostgreSQL, HTML, CSS, and the payments API from Stripe.

 ###### **API Details**
 The goal is to utilize the third-party payment API from [Stripe](https://stripe.com/docs/implementation-guides/core-payments) (which allows free test development).